The North Tower #15: The Missing Death Eater

 Well, for a bunch of different reasons:

-4) This character (the missing DE) ought to be extremely afraid that Voldemort should ever come back.
+4. This character (the missing Death Eater) ought to be extremely afraid that Voldemort should ever come back.
 That would ruin his world.
 He does not want that and will try to prevent it in any way possible (makes sense, Voldemort would kill him).
 What is Fudge’s reaction when Harry tells him about Voldemort’s rebirth?
 Denial.
 Very strong denial even.
 Fudge simply refuses to believe the truth and continues on this path all through Book 5.
 He’d rather believe that Harry has lost his mind and that Dumbledore is conspiring against him, even though that makes no sense.
 Fudge is not stupid.
 If he’d look at things in a rational way, he’d see that the only sensible explanation is the one offered by Harry and Dumbledore.
 He doesn’t.
 He refuses to.

-This theory (if it’s correct) opens up for a whole new twist on the story.
+This theory (if it’s correct) opens up a whole new twist on the story.
 Many people have guessed that Percy will play a pivotal role in Books 6 and 7 and that he’ll have to make a choice about whose side he wants to fight on.
 Percy, who in Book 5 is made Junior Undersecretary to none other than Cornelius Fudge… A good position for getting to know things about his employer… Maybe Fudge hired him to get information on the Weasleys and on Dumbledore (he probably did), but he just might get impaled upon his own sword if he’s not careful.
 This also creates a need for a new Minister of Magic (Fudge’s bad handling of Voldemort’s return might be smoothed over, but the fact that he once was a part of the “team” certainly won’t be.
 Assuming he survives, Voldemort has vowed to kill him after all.
-He’ll probably be dead the moment he no longer can be of use to the DE).
+He’ll probably be dead the moment he no longer can be of use to the Death Eaters).
 Who knows, maybe Arthur Weasley will get the top job as so many seem to think.

 As for Fudge, he’ll have to choose sides at the beginning of Book 6 and his choice will be an essential one: will he join forces with Dumbledore, or will he go back to Voldemort in an attempt to save his own skin?
 (Also, does he or does he not have an army of fire creatures to help whatever side he picks?)